ij-plugins/ijp-imagej-launcher/ReadMe.md

 **1. Download FIJI without JRE**

-Go to https://fiji.sc/ and select "Download the no-JRE version".
+Go to https://imagej.net/software/fiji/downloads and download the **"No JRE"** version (not specific to any OS).
 That should get file called `fiji-nojre.zip`

 **2. Unzip the `fiji-nojre.zip` in a folder of choice**